 But I sensed the look exchanged between her and Papa suggested a special and personal secret held between the two.
 It left me with the impression the jury was still out on the Ma-plus-Pa virginity equation.

 Given their equivocation, I only wonder: Was Pa on the bottom or the top?
 And was their “wedding night” in the back of the pickup bouncing toward Ma’s parents’ home?
 That’s all I want to know!
 It’s more than I could know at the tender age of twelve … You have to know a little to ask a lot.
 At that age, I barely knew how babies were begot … and wished I knew NOT … if it was what I thought.

 But I certainly wanted to believe my parents abided by the chaste rules they taught from the time I was a tot: People must NOT lose their virginity!
 And, I repeat, Shouldn’t even kiss until they were at the marriage alter!

-Older and wiser now, I suspect some of that bouncing of the pickup bed that carried Mommy and Poppy from Mesa, Arizona to Chihuahua, old Mexico was created by more than the bumps in the rutted, rugged 1944 roads those many hours the truck sped along at top speed towards Mama’s parents’ home.
+Older and wiser now, I suspect some of that bouncing of the pickup bed that carried Mommy and Poppy from Mesa, Arizona to Colonia Juarez, Chihuahua, Mexico was created by more than the bumps in the rutted, rugged 1944 roads those many hours the truck sped along at top speed towards Mama’s parents’ home.
 (Perhaps Uncle Ben was doing his utmost to get these two lovers — my future parents — to his father’s presence while his sister and soon-to-be brother-in-law were still “chaste”?)

 Oh, well.
 What the hell!
 Nature has purposely made the attraction between two people in love too difficult for abstinence — especially when they’re snuggled up alone together on a freezing January day in the back of a secluded pickup “getting to know each other better.”
 At least, that’s what I surmise.
 What’s your opinion?